Apostle01/HEYDEN/README.md

         If the two cards do not match, they are flipped back face-down after a short delay.
          Continue flipping cards to find all the matching pairs.
         The game ends when all pairs are found and all cards are face-up.
-- **404**: This page will meet the requirement for alerting users when they have accessed a page that does not exist.
-    1. This page will have a message informing the user that they have tried to access a page that does not exist.
-    2. This page will have a link back to the home/game page.

 #### Information Architecture
 The same navigation bar and footer will be implemented on each page to create a consistent website that is pleasing to look at and easy to use.